michaelneale/goose-perception/README.md

 <img src="example.png" alt="Example notification" width="400" align="right"/>

-It also includes a real-time audio agent activation tool using local transcription models, with custom wake word detection model and conversation capture.
+It also includes an audio agent activation tool using local transcription models, with custom wake word detection model and conversation capture.
-No audio leaves your machine.
+No audio leaves your machine (but you can dictate or tell it intructions, not for conversation, but to give it instructions)

 Some of the recipes for example will prompt you when appropriate with suggestions on how to order your tasks or day.